pengsihua2023/Deep-Learning-Lecture-Notes-English/08. Model training technology integration/Learning rate adjustment method/Overview of Learning Rate Adjustment Methods.md

 * **Cosine Annealing**:

-  * Learning rate decreases following a cosine function, gradually approaching a minimum value.
+  * Learning rate follows a cosine function, gradually decreasing to a minimum value.
   * Suitable for exploring global optima and fine-tuning.
   * PyTorch Example: